 CleanShot X also offers scrolling capture for longer screenshots of scrolling windows.
 For screen recordings, you can choose if your file is saved as a video or a GIF, so you don’t have to convert video into GIF.

 And if you want to share your screenshots with friends or colleagues or just keep the junk off your Mac, store screenshots in CleanShot Cloud for free for 30 days.
 Save a screenshot to the cloud, get your link, and share easily.

 If you need a tool to share your screenshots automatically, get Dropshare.
 The app is synced with your cloud service to store files and images.
 Click the Dropshare icon in the Menu bar, select the area you want to screenshot, and get the link to the cloud location of your file:

 Capto is a great app for creative screenshots and editing screen recordings.

 With the app, you can take circle or freehand shaped screenshots, record your windows and screens, add smooth transitions, voiceover, and annotations.

 The screenshot functionality is one of the core features for your daily work, so it can be a real nuisance when it’s not working.
 If the usual shortcuts and tools are not capturing your screen or the files are not saved anywhere on your Mac, address the issue head on with one of the solutions above and screenshot happily from now on.

 To recap, the first steps to try and fix the broken screenshot functionality are checking your Mac’s screenshot keyboard shortcut settings, restarting your Mac, and resetting NVRAM.
 Next, scan for and remove malware and apps that might interfere.
 Lastly, advance your screenshot experience with dedicated apps.

-All three are available with your Setapp subscription.
+All apps are available with your Setapp subscription.
 Use Setapp to take advantage of all the screenshot tools at your disposal and take your screenshot game to the next level!